AkramKalaee/XEvoDomain/README.md

 XEvoDomain uses white-box information from the autonomous driving system to identify execution paths that contain substantial interaction with the environment.

 A **critical execution path** represents a sequence of program interactions through which the system responds to its environment.
-Such paths are particularly valuable for testing because different environmental conditions can lead to different outcomes even when they exercise the same internal execution path.
+Different environmental conditions may produce different outcomes even when they exercise the same internal execution path.

 <p align="center">
   <img src="docs/images/critical-execution-path.png" width="800" alt="Critical execution path and dynamic-object crossing scenarios">